Find Your Perfect School

 Students must complete several field trips outdoors that involve physical activity, including hiking to sites and field exercises, usually the entire day.
 There’s also a five-week capstone field course involving moderate to strenuous physical activity.
 (Applicants who cannot comply with these requirements for one reason or another must consult with an undergraduate advisor before declaring geology as a major).

 The 120-credit program has a series of required courses that involve intensive knowledge in math and science.
-Math, physics and chemistry, and advanced electives in geology are a few examples.
+Math, physics chemistry, and advanced electives in geology are a few examples.
 Electives include Earthquakes, Introduction to Geographic Information Systems, Environmental Geochemistry, and Environmental Hydrogeology.

 Continued enrollment requires maintaining at least a 2.0 cumulative GPA on all courses taken at UH.